rvvincelli/rvvincelli.github.io/_posts/10101-2-3-impala-incremental-updates.md

 CREATE TABLE cars_old AS SELECT * FROM cars;
 DROP TABLE cars;
 ```
-which might be the actual pick in case the Hive metastore bugs you with permission issues.
+which might be your actual pick in case the Hive metastore bugs you with permission issues.

 And now to the merge: